Argus Raises Chevron (NYSE:CVX) Price Target to $127.00

-Chevron (NYSE:CVX) had its price target lifted by equities research analysts at Argus from $108.00 to $127.00 in a report released on Wednesday, Benzinga reports.
+Chevron (NYSE:CVX) had its target price increased by investment analysts at Argus from $108.00 to $127.00 in a research note issued on Tuesday, Benzinga reports.
 The brokerage currently has a “buy” rating on the oil and gas company’s stock.
-Argus’ target price indicates a potential upside of 16.72% from the stock’s previous close.
+Argus’ target price suggests a potential upside of 16.62% from the company’s previous close.

-A number of other analysts have also recently commented on the stock.
-HSBC upgraded shares of Chevron from a “hold” rating to a “buy” rating and upped their price target for the company from $103.00 to $105.00 in a research note on Thursday, January 14th.
-Raymond James dropped their price target on shares of Chevron from $122.00 to $120.00 and set an “outperform” rating on the stock in a research note on Tuesday, April 20th.
-Zacks Investment Research cut shares of Chevron from a “strong-buy” rating to a “hold” rating and set a $112.00 target price on the stock. in a research note on Wednesday, May 5th.
-Citigroup began coverage on shares of Chevron in a research note on Wednesday, March 10th.
-They issued a “neutral” rating and a $105.00 target price on the stock.
-Finally, The Goldman Sachs Group reiterated a “neutral” rating and issued a $113.00 target price (down from $117.00) on shares of Chevron in a research note on Tuesday, April 13th.
-Eleven analysts have rated the stock with a hold rating and seventeen have assigned a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average price target of $112.36.
+Several other research analysts have also weighed in on the stock.
+Piper Sandler increased their target price on shares of Chevron from $113.00 to $126.00 and gave the stock an “overweight” rating in a research note on Thursday, April 1st.
+Scotiabank reiterated a “sector perform” rating and set a $115.00 price target on shares of Chevron in a report on Tuesday, March 16th.
+Truist upped their price objective on Chevron from $105.00 to $130.00 in a research report on Wednesday, March 10th.
+Jefferies Financial Group downgraded Chevron from a “buy” rating to a “hold” rating and set a $98.00 price target for the company. in a report on Thursday, January 21st.
+Finally, Cowen boosted their price objective on shares of Chevron from $111.00 to $113.00 and gave the stock an “outperform” rating in a research report on Wednesday, March 10th.
+Ten analysts have rated the stock with a hold rating and seventeen have given a buy rating to the company.
+The company has an average rating of “Buy” and a consensus price target of $113.74.

 Chevron Company Profile